 Victorian properties tend to cost between £5-10,000 more than other homes, while bespoke builds can add an extra £10-20,000 to the costs.

 Permitted development rights

-If adding a dormer, you might find you can avoid planning permission, thanks to your permitted development rights.
-Discuss with your architect and they’ll make sure you have the right design to qualify.
+If adding a dormer, you might find you can avoid planning permission, thanks to your Permitted Development rights.
+Discuss with your designer and they’ll make sure you have the right design to qualify.